caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 The proxy **buffers responses** by default for wire efficiency:

 - **flush_interval** is a [duration value](/docs/conventions#durations) that defines how often Caddy should flush the buffered response body to the client.
 Set to -1 to disable buffering.
+It is set to -1 automatically for requests that have a `text/event-stream` response or for HTTP/2 requests where the Content-Length is unspecified.

 ### Headers